 I’m finally trying to meditate.
 Unlike my former yoga peers who occasionally drifted into light slumber during final relaxation, I’ve yet to master meditation.
 My mind becomes disobedient because it refuses to silence and my body involuntarily moves because I subconsciously feel a random mosquito grazing on my left elbow, which indirectly causes my nape to itch and my right calf to spasm.
 Three years later I’ll watch an episode of The Haunting and listen to a woman recount how she went so deeply within that she resurfaced with something dark and dangerous.

 I wasn’t trying to end up tormented and traumatized.
 However as I journey along this intersectional path of purpose and passion, I understand that meditation and prayer are maps to confirmation and clarity.

-I lay down on my side, my left arm crooked at my not-itchy-in-real-life elbow, my left hand numbed by my heavy head.
-My heart raced.
-I attributed it to the fact that I had just carried an overfilled laundry basket of clean clothes.
+I lay down on my side, my left arm crooked at my not-itchy-in-real-life elbow, my left hand is numb by my heavy head.
+My heart races.
+I attribute it to the fact that I’ve just carried an overfilled laundry basket of clean clothes.

 Deepak said to not manipulate the breathing; it'll regulate itself.
 I found the statement slightly contradictory to what my old yoga instructor told her classes partly because what we think heavily influences our breathing.
 I can’t possibly think anxious and frustrating thoughts but expect my breath to stabilize at the same time.